 Walking around campus you hear the names of all the buildings – Hagey Hall, Douglas Wright, and so on.
 These names correspond to the first administrative faculty on campus.
 Interestingly enough, UW’s roots sprout from Wilfrid Laurier University, formally known as Waterloo College.
 In 1957, the first 75 students began to pour in and the university began a rapid expansion.
 First came the chemical and engineering building followed by the ‘physics and mathematics’ building.
 Faculties began to sprout, and Waterloo held the first faculty of mathematics in the world followed by the Applied Health Sciences and Environmental faculties.
+Today, the university holds 30,000 undergraduate students and an excellent coop program that runs through all of its departments.
+Waterloo contains St. Jerome University as well as three church colleges: Renison, Conrad Grebel, and St. Paul’s.
+Expansion continues today with several buildings and investment into ongoing research.

 Well as the classes approach I feel that I should prepare in some way or another but perhaps that might not quite happen today.